FAQ

 Sometimes I get mold on top of mulch.
 What is it and is it harmful?

-When it gets very hot and humid a fungus sometimes grows on top of mulch.
-It looks yellowish brown in color and can be unpleasant to look at.
-It can easily be gotten rid of by hitting it with a rake or hoe or blast with water from the hose.
+When it gets very hot and humid, a fungus sometimes grows on top of mulch.
+It looks yellowish-brown in color and can be unpleasant to look at.
+It can easily be gotten rid of by hitting it with a rake or hoe or blasted with water from the hose.
 This fungus is not harmful.

-Mulch helps control soil temperature and is an effective method of preventing weed growth.
-As well as inhibiting weed growth mulch adds nutrients to the soil as it decays.
+Mulch helps control soil temperature throughout hot and cool days.
+It is an effective method of preventing weed growth and adds nutrients to the soil as it decays.
+It retains rainwater moisture for less watering, and can help prevent soil erosion.

 The area should be cleared of all weeds, leaves and grass.
 If you are replenishing the mulch on an existing area, be sure to loosen up the old mulch.
 Using your hands to spread the mulch produces the best results.
-Use a thickness of 2 to 5 inches.
+Use a thickness of 2-5 inches.